 Penalties for Assault Causing Bodily Harm

 The penalty for an assault causing bodily harm will be handed down by a judge after an accused pleads guilty or is found guilty after trial.
-The severity of penalties associated with this crime are in line with the penalties given for assault with a weapon.

 Assuming the crown proceeds by indictment on an assault causing bodily harm charge, a person can be sentenced up to 10 years in prison.
 If the crown proceeds summarily on an assault causing bodily harm charge, the maximum time behind bars is 18 months.